 There are at least 37 species of whales and dolphins in South Africa.
-In the period from July to November, they migrate to calve and nurse closer to the shores.
-The most common species include Southern right whale, Humpback whale, and Bryde’s whale.
+In the period from July to November, they migrate to give birth and nurse closer to the shores.
+The most common species include the Southern right whale, Humpback whale, and Bryde’s whale.
 This is one of the few opportunities to see the whales up-close, both from land and boat.
-In addition to the whales and dolphins, be ready to meet Cape fur seals, cute African penguins, and even great white sharks.
+In addition to whales and dolphins, be ready to meet Cape fur seals, cute African penguins, and even great white sharks.

 Cape Town is a good whale viewing location, but there are more spots to be found eastwards, along the southern coastline.
 The closest one is False Bay, Hermanus, and Cape Agulhus.
-Hermanus is listed among the world's top whale watching destinations.
-Annually in late September, it hosts Whale Festival.
-More whaling locations are also found along the Garden Route, namely at Mossel Bay, Wilderness, Knysna, and Plettenberg Bay.
+Hermanus is listed among the world's top whale watching destinations and in late September, they host the annual Whale Festival.
+More whaling locations are also found along the Garden Route, namely Mossel Bay, Wilderness, Knysna, and Plettenberg Bay.